Tenzer/openweathermap-exporter/README.md

 You can look up the location IDs on the [OpenWeatherMap website](https://openweathermap.org/find).

-## Note
+## Note about the response cache

-The exporter makes an API request to OpenWeatherMap every time the `/metrics` endpoint is requested.
-This allows you to control how often the data is fetched from them.
-Be aware that they [specifically say](https://openweathermap.org/appid#work) that weather data isn't updated more often than every 10 minutes, so it likely won't make sense to request it more often than that.
+OpenWeatherMap [specifically say](https://openweathermap.org/appid#work) the weather data isn't updated more often than every 10 minutes, so the API responses are cached for 10 minutes by default.
+This allow Prometheus to scrape the exporter more often than without using up your API quota.